CBEP-SoCB/FOCB_OA_sum/Analysis_and_Graphics/FOCB_OA_Data_Analysis.md

 suggests reading in the first row only to generate names, then skip the row of names and the row of units, and read the “REAL” data.

-Note that I round the timestamp on the data to the nearest hour.
+Note that we round the timestamp on the data to the nearest hour.

 ### Primary Data